Maple Hardwood Flooring

 When comparing Maple to Oak hardwood flooring, several key differences come into play.
 Oak is generally more porous, which makes it particularly well-suited for absorbing stains, offering a greater range of color customization.
 This feature contrasts with Maple's more subtle grain, which offers a cleaner, smoother appearance.

-Oak tends to display prominent grain patterns, making it ideal for those who seek a more textured, traditional look.
-Maple, on the other hand, leans towards a more consistent, less busy appearance that's often favored for contemporary or minimalist settings.
+• Oak tends to display prominent grain patterns, making it ideal for those who seek a more textured, traditional look.

 In terms of hardness, maple is generally more resistant to dents and scratches than most Oak varieties, making it a good choice for high-traffic areas.
 Both woods have engineered and solid options, but Maple's smoother grain can make it a bit more challenging to stain evenly.
 Whether you prioritize durability, grain prominence, or ease of staining, your choice between Maple and Oak will hinge on these aesthetic and functional considerations.

-Specials - Maple
+Specials - Maple Wood Floors